Prometheus-X-association/edge-computing/docs/design-document.md

 _Example sequence diagram using Mermaid:_

-The sequence diagram shows how the component communicates with other components.
+The following sequence diagram shows how the components communicate with each other, assuming the most relevant scenario: scenario 1.

 ![Dynamic Operation of the Edge Computing BB: Sequence Diagram (example)](diagrams/edge-computing-bb-seq-diag.svg)

 Assumptions:
-- two different contracts are considered: DataProvider - CloudProvider, DataProvider - Processing BB (DataConsumer)
+- three different contracts are considered: DataProvider - CloudProvider, DataProvider - Processing BB (Consumer), FunctionProvider - Processing BB (Consumer)
+  - the latter can be omitted when the Processing BB is the FunctionProvider
 - consent: DataProvider, Private Data of User, Function which can be applied to the Private Data
 - consent related tasks are handled by the Processing BB in advance (Edge Computing BB with its connector is added to the loop)